-The study noted six Homer intersections needing traffic controls to 1) provide gaps for turning vehicles and 2) provide safer crossings for pedestrians on Homer's main thoroughfares where traffic volumes are increasing and worsening in the summer months.
-DOT/PF have improved some of the intersections; the two remaining include Sterling Highway at Pioneer Avenue and Sterling Highway at Heath Street.
+The study noted six Homer intersections needing traffic controls to 1)provide gaps for turning vehicles and 2) provide safer crossings for pedestrians on Homer's main thoroughfares where traffic volumes are increasing and worsening in the summer months.
+DOT/PF have improved some of the intersections ; the two remaining include Sterling Highway at Pioneer Avenue and Sterling Highway at Heath Street.

 The intersection study also analyzed areas with poor or non-existent lane and crosswalk pavement markings, missing or inadequate crosswalk signage and heavy traffic volumes.
 City Council passed two resolutions formally requesting DOT&PF Include additional enhanced pedestrian safety measures in two area road improvement projects: Pioneer Avenue and Lake Street.
-Staff recommends removing this project from the CIP as AK stake when DOT&PF installs sidewaDOT will have completed all interesction improvements.

-Avenue
+Resolution 18-034 asked DOT&PF to install a pedestrian crosswalk across Lake Street at Grubstake when DOT&PF installs sidewalks and repaves Lake Street.
+Resolution 19-029 requests DOT&PF include crosswalks with lighting features across Pioneer Avenue at intersections in the Pioneer Avenue Pavement Preservation Project.

-The City also expects the State of Alaska to adhere to ZMIU ADA standards when constructing, altering or repaving streets and intersections, including mandated curb ramps or other sloped areas at intersection having curbs or other barriers to entry from a street level pedestrian walkway.
+The City also expects the State of Alaska to adhere to 2010 ADA standards when constructing, altering or repaving streets and intersections, including mandated curb ramps or other sloped areas at intersection having curbs or other barriers to entry from a street level pedestrian walkway.
 Further, while not mandated, the City's ADA Committee endorses upgrading Homer's four traffic signals to audible pedestrian signals and evaluating potential additional traffic control/pedestrian crosswalk installation in areas where there are major pedestrian traffic generators or where multi-use trails crosses the roadway.